Hanging Tomato Plants - Pros and Cons of Hanging Tomatoes

 Heavy to Hang - There is a lot of dirt in one of these planters.
 And after you add water they can get too heavy to carry or put up on a hanger.
 The best advice is to put just some of the soil in the bottom, hang the planter, and then add the remaining soil and then water thoroughly.
 If that's still too much weight, a great alternative is the upside down tomato garden, which is free standing and sits on the ground but still lets the tomatoes hang in the air, it's just not as high.

-Size of plants - One of the most common complaints is that the hanging tomatoes won't make it through the summer.
+Size of plants- One of the most common complaints is that the hanging tomatoes won't make it through the summer.
 The reality is that the smaller root system won't support a sprawling large tomato plant when it's really warm.
-In my experience, the best solution is to choose smaller determinant varieties that won't grow to be huge or that are made for hanging tomato planters.
-When you are trying to grow tomatoes on a balcony or patio, that's probably what you need anyhow.
+In my experience, the best solution is to choose a variety specifically for planters or a smaller determinant variety.
+This is obviously ideal when growing tomatoes on a balcony or patio.

 Overall, we think that many gardeners will find that hanging tomato planters make a great addition to the tools they have to producing the best tomato crop they've had in years.